 - Investors: Shareholders and investors in your business might also take action when the brand is in jeopardy.
 For example, as we discussed in a previous blog post, shareholders filed a derivative lawsuit against the social media company Pinterest when the brand started to suffer from the other legal actions they faced.

 - Employees: Both former and current employees might also try to distance themselves from your brand in the face of litigation.
 For example, current employees might disengage from operations or even resign.
 This can lead business to suffer even more.

-Any dispute or public complaint can reflect on the brand – regardless of whether it is a former employee’s claim to the Equal Employment Opportunity Commission, or if a business partner accuses another of breach of contract.
+Any dispute or public complaint can reflect on the brand – regardless of whether it is a former employee’s claim to the Equal Employment Opportunity Commission, or a business partner’s accusation.
 One issue can quickly spiral, and all four of these parties could add to a business owner’s stress by taking legal action.

 When these cases multiply, the brand you worked so hard to build could suffer even more.
 That is why business owners must be vigilant in their strategies to protect their brand, whether or not they face litigation.